Frontline

 Team Oleksandrivka

 “Life in rural Eastern Ukraine is harsh.
 There is scarcely any work, and people struggle to survive.
-Thanks to your Team Building fund, the village leaders can earn additional income as they work with us to help people in their communities thrive.
+Thanks to your Team Oleksandrivka fund, the village leaders can earn additional income as they work with us to help people in their communities thrive.
 The fund also helps me involve men in various humanitarian activities because I can pay them a small remuneration for their work.
 Most men do not have jobs, and so every bit of income they receive helps their families to survive.”

 Our partner: Yevhen Nadiuk